zigomir/rubber_ring/README.md

 # TODOs
+- duplicable content
+- images
 - Assets:
   - minify assets with grunt from build script
-- firefox + ie editing is not as good as in chrome (webkit)
 - Write (JavaScript) tests!
-- Ember APP for images
 - Extract to Rails Engine (+ ruby gem:)
 - generator for new pages

-## Bugs or edge cases

-Paragraphs should not be multiline.
+## Philosophy

+* you can not build robust system without limitations
+* system may stretch only to certain point until it breaks.
+Like a rubber ring!

 ## Usage